Kotkan Työväen Palloilijat

-Kotkan Työväen Palloilijat (abbreviated as KTP) is a Finnish football club based in Kotka, Finland, and currently competing in Finland's premier league, Veikkausliiga.
+Kotkan Työväen Palloilijat (abbreviated as KTP) is a Finnish professional football club based in Kotka, currently competing in Finland's top-tier, the Veikkausliiga.
 The club was founded in 1927 and its colours are green and white.
-Immediately after its formation the club joined the Finnish Workers' Sports Federation, to which it still belongs.
-KTP play its home matches at Arto Tolsa Areena.
+Immediately after its formation, the club joined the Finnish Workers' Sports Federation, to which it still belongs.
+KTP plays its home matches at the Arto Tolsa Areena.

 History

 KTP had a long football traditions centred on its golden age in the early 1950s when the club won two Finnish championships in 1951 and 1952.
 They also won the Finnish Cup four times, the most recent occasion being in 1980.
 The club, playing in the renamed Arto Tolsa Areena, were participating in the Veikkausliiga as recently as 2000, but were relegated to Ykkönen and finally went into bankruptcy.
 The club re-formed and played in the lower divisions before gaining promotion to the Kakkonen in 2007.
 They spent two seasons in the Kakkonen but were relegated in 2009.
 In 2010, the club are playing in the Kolmonen and was promoted to Kakkonen where they played 2011–2013.

 Season 2014, KTP finished second in Ykkönen, and promoted to Finnish top league Veikkausliiga in season 2015.
 However, after a difficult 2015 Veikkausliiga season, club finished 11th in the league, and had to play a promotion play-off against PK-35.
 After two disappointing performances, the club lost on aggregate 3–2, and were relegated back to Ykkönen.

 The all-time Championship appearances and leading goal scorer of KTP is Arto Tolsa with 126 goals in 201 matches.